US presidential candidates over 70: does age affect the ability to govern

 “You must be able to move from one business to another and adequately concentrate on each of them, and then integrate them comprehensively,” Carter said.

 The relevance of this issue for the current political moment is significant.
 Many neurologists and psychologists have expressed concern about Donald Trump's inability to hold the line of conversation.
-Compared to his public appearances in previous decades, his speech shows a decline in his ability to reason and make arguments.
-Ten years ago, he was able to deliver the same convincing speeches as Carter, but now he is not.
+Compared to his public appearances in previous decades, his speech shows a decrease in the ability to reason and give arguments.
+Ten years ago, he was capable of delivering the same persuasive speech as Carter, but now he is not.

 Joe Biden remains focused on individual topics and ideas much more consistently than Trump, but he is slower than before, finding the right words.
 At the same time, Biden sometimes deviates from the topic of conversation and says meaningless things.
 In September, answering a question about racism, he said: “Turn on the radio, make sure that the television - sorry, make sure you have the player turned on at night ... make sure the children hear the words.”